masher92/GEOG_5790/Practical2-Scripts/ReadMe.md

 ## Project 2 - Scripts

 This project builds on the contents of Practical 1 - Model Builder.
 It continues to work on tools to model the impact of a bomb exploding on the buildings in its vicinity using Arcmap.
-In Practical 1 a model was developed to do this which could be run from inside of ArcMap.
+In Practical 1 a ModelBuilder model was created which accomplished this in ArcMap.
+The ModelBuilder Model was also converted into a script which could run the same process inside ArcMap.
-This project converts this script so that it can be run externally to ArcMap.

-These tools include:
-* A script to convert a "layer" file into a shapefile.
+The file "RunModelFromScript":
+Is an external (and standalone script) which runs the BombExplosion model created in ModelBuilder and stored in the Practical1_Models.tbx.
 It takes as inputs:
 * A shapefile containing the location of an explosion.
 * A shapefile containing the outlines and locations of the surrounding buildings.